Lavender Matcha: How to Make the Perfect Latte at Home

 3. Sweetened vs. Unsweetened

-For more ways to customize your beverages at home, explore recipes like street corn pasta salad, which pairs wonderfully with a refreshing lavender matcha.
+For more ways to customize your beverages at home, explore recipes like Chocolate and Vanilla Cake, which pairs wonderfully with a refreshing lavender matcha.

 FAQs